Stephen Gately: Personal life

 Gately came out as gay in 1999 after discovering that an acquaintance was about to sell the details of his sexuality to the media.

 From 2000 to 2002, Gately suffered from depression and addiction to prescription drugs.

 Gately started dating Andrew Cowles, an internet businessman who had been introduced to him by mutual friends Elton John and David Furnish.
 Gately and Cowles held a commitment ceremony in a wedding chapel while on holiday in Las Vegas in 2003.
 On 19 March 2006, Gately entered into a civil partnership with Cowles in a ceremony in London.
 The couple lived together in the north London village of Highgate.
 Gately spoke of his love for the village, saying he "wouldn't move away for the world.
 It has a great vibe and the people here are brilliant".
 In July 2009, their home was broken into by thieves who took £80,000 of items, including a Rolex watch which Gately had purchased with his first pay cheque.
 Gately was based in London for the rest of his life.

 His manager Louis Walsh was unaware of Gately's sexuality when he selected him for Boyzone and has said that, had he known, he would have thought twice before picking him, claiming less than a year before his death that "it wasn't cool then to have a gay guy in a band".
 After the singer's death, Walsh described Gately as his "very, very best friend", saying: "Of all the people I've worked with I don't think anybody thanked me as much as Stephen.
 He used to always say to me, 'If I wasn't in Boyzone I don't know where I'd be today, thank you'".

 Gately's idol was Michael Jackson, whom he met at RDS Arena in 1997 when Jackson was embarking on his HIStory World Tour.
-Jackson died four months prior to Gately's death.